cilium/cilium/Documentation/policy/language.rst

     Any node in any of the connected clusters other than the local host.
 This also includes all containers running in host-networking mode on remote nodes.
-(Requires the option ``enable-remote-node-identity`` to be enabled) cluster
+(Requires the option ``enable-remote-node-identity`` to be enabled) kube-apiserver
+    The kube-apiserver entity represents the kube-apiserver in a Kubernetes cluster.
+This entity represents both deployments of the kube-apiserver: within the cluster and outside of the cluster. cluster
     Cluster is the logical group of all network endpoints inside of the local cluster.
 This includes all Cilium-managed endpoints of the local cluster,